Prasiddha-exe/Assignment3Test/README.md

 Bookings are still processed even when users provide no name in the booking form.
 Better input checks will be implemented throughout future updates.

-# **Conclusion**
+# **Conclusion **

 The ferry requisition system presents an uncomplicated example of Python-based data collection as well as decision-making and result output functionality.
-The implementation demonstrates real-world application of programming guidelines including KISS, DRY and Single Responsibility.
+The implementation demonstrates real-world application of programming guidelines such as including KISS, DRY and Single Responsibility.
 The system functions imperitably though it exemplifies how functions and classes enable production of clean working code through straightforward solutions.
 The code will become more reliable in the upcoming updates following improvements in validation techniques and separation logic implementation.